top of page

 Authentication activities related to Microsoft online services, as captured by Microsoft Defender for Cloud Apps

-Information about queries performed against Active Directory objects such as users, groups, devices, and domains
+Information about queries performed against Active Directory objects such as users, groups, devices, and domains.

-Defender for cloud Apps Event Type
+Defender for Cloud Apps Event Type

 Table name